-- 2.27 We generally expect to specify price control deliverables where uncertainty mechanisms are used to increase price control funding for SONI (whether by additional ex ante allowances or approvals for remuneration of costs incurred up to a cap).
-These deliverables will be subject to the same accountability and performance arrangements as for deliverables set as part of our final determinations. - 2.28 One exception to this approach to accountability is where the allowance is for the costs of additional obligations and SONI would not have discretion to avoid spending the additional costs claimed.
+- 3.25 We generally expect to specify price control deliverables where uncertainty mechanisms are used to increase price control funding for SONI (whether by additional ex-ante allowances or approvals for remuneration of costs incurred up to a cap).
+These deliverables will be subject to the same accountability and performance arrangements as for deliverables set as part of our final determinations. - 3.26 One exception to the specification of additional price control deliverables is where the allowance is for the costs of additional obligations and SONI would not have discretion to avoid spending the additional costs claimed.